Gaju27/eva4/S13/YoloV3_Iron_man_detection/README.md

 ```
 6. As you it a poor idea to keep test and train data same, but the point of this repo is to get you up and running with YoloV3 asap.
 You'll probably do a mistake in writing to custom.txt file.
 This is how our file looks like (please note the .s and /s):
 ```
-./data/customdata/images/img001.jpg
+./data/customdata/images/i00000.jpg
-./data/customdata/images/img002.jpg
+./data/customdata/images/i00001.jpg
-./data/customdata/images/img003.jpg
+./data/customdata/images/i00002.jpg
 ...
 ```
 7. You need to add custom.names file as you can see above.
-For our example, we downloaded images of Walle.
+For our example, we downloaded images of Iron_Man.
 Our custom.names file look like this:
 ```
-walle
+Iron_Man
 ```
-8. Walle above will have a class index of 0.
+8. Iron_Man above will have a class index of 0.
 9. For COCO's 80 classes, VOLOv3's output vector has 255 dimensions ( (4+1+80)*3).
 Now we have 1 class, so we would need to change it's architecture.
 10. Copy the contents of 'yolov3-spp.cfg' file to a new file called 'yolov3-custom.cfg' file in the data/cfg folder.
 11. Search for 'filters=255' (you should get entries entries).
 Change 255 to 18 = (4+1+1)*3